Difference Between Graphs vs Charts

-Both Graphs vs Charts are popular choices in the market; let us discuss some of the major Difference Between Graphs vs Charts
+Both Graphs vs Charts are popular choices in the market; let us discuss some of the major Difference:

 - Graphs are the subset of the charts as the charts are the larger version of the same.

-- Graphs represent the mathematical connections or interrelationships between the different set of the data whereas the charts represent the diagrams where one can find the depicted information or the data.
+- Graphs represent the mathematical connections or interrelationships between the different sets of data, whereas the charts represent the diagrams where one can find the depicted information or the data.

-- As mentioned earlier all type of graphs are charts, but on the flip side, not all charts are graphs.
+- As mentioned earlier, all types of graphs are charts, but on the flip side, not all charts are graphs.

-- Charts are the larger group of methods for depicting or representing the data or the information while to the contrary the graphs provide one of those methods (that charts use to represent the information) by presenting the data in a visual format.
+- Charts are the larger group of methods for depicting or representing the data or the information.
+At the same time, to the contrary, the graphs provide one of those methods (that charts use to represent the information) by presenting the data in a visual format.

 - A chart will illustrate the information or the data by using only one quantitative coordinate whereas to the flip side a graph is a type of method of relating one qualitative variable to the other quantitative variable, and generally its time.